Like every salesperson in manufacturing and distribution, we know it's never too early to think about festive season supply chains.

 Avoiding the issues of personnel shortages.

 Right now, businesses are facing a perfect storm of economic hurdles to navigate.
 Pent-up consumer demand for goods following successive lockdown periods has left many items in short supply in the UK and way beyond – with everything from meat and fuel to timber, bricks, and toys increasingly scarce and sought-after.

 This situation is further compounded by serious blockages, delayed delivery times, and cost escalations in the global shipping industry as fractured supply chains slowly get pieced back together.

-To underline just how acute the challenge has become, Amazon announced at the start of November that it would be spending $billions to manage labor and supply chain issues to avert shortages over the Christmas period.
+To underline just how acute the challenge has become, Amazon announced at the start of November that it would be spending billions of dollars to manage labor and supply chain issues to avert shortages over the Christmas period.

 Thankfully, it’s not all doom and gloom out there – just this month major UK groceries retailer, Sainsbury’s, announced it was in a ‘good position’ to deal with Christmas despite some supply challenges.
 So, what is the key to their confidence?

 Good customer relationships deliver great supply chain flows.